C-likethis123/Blogger-Alternative/README.md

 2. Go to the frontend directory and run `yarn build`
 3. Go to the backend directory and run `docker build --rm . -t server && docker run -p 8000:8000 -d server`
 4. Access the app at localhost:8000

+### Testing

+To test frontend/backend, navigate to the respective folders and type `yarn test`

 ### PR process